SMTG-Bham/doped/docs/Tips.rst

 process, and will use multiprocessing by default to accelerate when multiple CPUs are available.
 The main bottleneck here is the loading and parsing of ``vasprun.xml(.gz)`` files.
-Parsing only has to be run once however, and we encourage the saving of parsed outputs to ``json.gz`` files as shown in the tutorials (and automatically performed by :class:`~doped.analysis.DefectsParser`).
+Parsing only has to be run once however, and we encourage the saving of parsed outputs to ``json.gz`` files as shown in the tutorials (and automatically performed by |DefectsParser|).
 Future improvements in the efficiency of the ``pymatgen`` :class:`~pymatgen.io.vasp.outputs.Vasprun` parser for large files would be very beneficial here.